ntsmk/per-diem-reminder/README.md

-Per-Diem Email Notification
+# Per-Diem Email Reminder

-Description
+## Overview

-This project automates email notifications for employees whose time entries exceed a customizable threshold (default: 2 hours).
-The system alerts them that they may need to submit a per-diem request.
+This project automates email alerts for employees whose time entries exceed a configurable threshold (default: **2 hours**).
+When this threshold is passed, the system notifies employees that a per-diem request may be required.

-The project primarily utilizes Python and the ConnectWise API.
+The application is built using **Python** and integrates with the **ConnectWise API**.

+---

-Installation
+## Installation

-Follow these steps to set up the project locally:
+Follow the steps below to set up the project locally:

-1. Modify Deployment Script
+### 1. Update the Deployment Script

-Edit deploy.ps1 to update the file path and server domain name.
+Modify `deploy.ps1` to reflect your local environment:

+- Update the folder path.
-Currently, the script is set to use a local folder path and a local VM IP address.
+- Replace the local VM IP with your server's domain or IP address.

-2. Configure Environment Variables
+### 2. Set Environment Variables

-Create a .env file and add the required API credentials.
-Place .env file **under \per-diem\app**:
+Create a `.env` file and place it in the following directory:

-public_key=[YOUR_PUBLIC_KEY]

-private_key=[YOUR_PRIVATE_KEY]

-client_id=[YOUR_CLIENT_ID]

-company_id=[YOUR_COMPANY_ID]

-manage_url=[MANAGE_URL]

-3. Run the Application

-Execute the deployment script:

-.\deploy.ps1